Jumas-Cola/zap-cli/README.md

 ![Screenshot](screen.png)

-The CLI app for playing MP3 sounds from the current folder.
+The CLI app for playing MP3 sounds from folder.

 ## Build